LEGAL

 • 4.1.
 General Changes:

-• a) Client to Agency: Unless otherwise provided in the SOW (Schedule B), Client shall pay additional charges for changes requested outside the scope of the work calculated on a time, materials, Freelancer or licensing basis as applicable.
+• a) Client to Agency: Unless otherwise provided in the SOW (Schedule B), Client shall pay additional charges for changes requested outside the scope of the work calculated on a time, materials, subcontractor or licensing basis as applicable.
 These changes are in addition to other amounts payable under the SOW or related documentation, in spite of any original budget, contract price.
 Agency may modify the SOW dates, including key deadline dates to accommodate the changes.

 • b) Third party to Agency: Any third party working for the Agency will inform the Agency of needed changes to the SOW as soon as they become aware of them.
 This may be unexpected additional time, payment or other resources not originally foreseen.
 These changes are negotiable and the Agency reserves the right to decline and pay a proportionate amount for the work already completed.
 In this case the final decision on payment will be by the Agency as the signed SOW Agreement has not been honoured.
 Alternatively if negotiations are successful, a new SOW and other documentation may need to be produced and signed.
 If the change is an inability to complete work for an significant agreed deadline, the Agency has the right to negotiate a reduction or waiver on any remaining payments for unfulfilled work.